-Amniotic fluid embolism develops suddenly and rapidly.
+Amniotic fluid embolism might develop suddenly and rapidly.
+Signs and symptoms might include:

 - Sudden shortness of breath